AdobeDocs/experience-platform.en/help/intelligent-services/content-commerce-ai/overview.md

 ## Getting started with Content and Commerce AI

-Content and Commerce AI utilizes Adobe Experience Platforms APIs.
-In order to make calls to [!DNL Platform] APIs, you must first complete the [authentication tutorial](../../tutorials/authentication.md).
-Completing the authentication tutorial provides the values for each of the required headers in all [!DNL Experience Platform] API calls, as shown below:
+Content and Commerce AI utilizes Adobe Experience Clouds APIs.
+In order to make calls to [!DNL Experience Cloud] APIs through Adobe I/O and the I/O Console Integration, you must first complete the [authentication tutorial](../../tutorials/authentication.md).
+Completing the authentication tutorial provides the values for each of the required headers in all [!DNL Experience Cloud] API calls, as shown below:

 - Authorization: Bearer `{ACCESS_TOKEN}`
 - x-api-key: `{API_KEY}`
 - x-gw-ims-org-id: `{IMS_ORG}`

-All resources in [!DNL Experience Platform] are isolated to specific virtual sandboxes.
-All requests to [!DNL Platform] APIs require a header that specifies the name of the sandbox the operation will take place in:

-- x-sandbox-name: `{SANDBOX_NAME}`

-For more information on sandboxes in [!DNL Platform], see the [sandbox overview documentation](../../sandboxes/home.md).